tolleiv/container-inspec-profile/README.md

 Preparation:

+This uses the *alpine* image and will cause a failed test due to the fact that the default alpine image uses 'root' as their user.
+Using the  *jenkins* image instead will result in a green test result due to the docker USER beeing set to 'jenkins'.

     # Run Guinea-pig container which we want to test
     docker run -d --name "guinea-pig" alpine /bin/sh -c "while true; do sleep 10; done" ID=$(docker ps --format "{{ .ID }}" --filter="name=guinea-pig")